archtechx/livewire-petite-vue/README.md

 # vue-petite driver for Livewire

-This package provides a layer for
+This package provides vue-petite support for Livewire.

 ## Installation